-Sometimes, we are able to tell fairly soon that the circumstances surrounding a case and the injuries are such that the case should be placed in suit right away.
-In other cases however, we will prefer to wait some period of time until the exact extent and nature of the injuries and losses can be determined.
+Sometimes, we are able to tell fairly soon that the circumstances surrounding a personal injury claim or suit and the injuries are such that the personal injury claim or suit should be placed in suit right away.
+In other cases, however, we will prefer to wait some period of time until the exact extent and nature of the injuries and losses can be determined.

-Usually we will want to have some reasonable evaluation of what the future will hold for you before I decide to place your case in suit.
+Usually, we will want to have some reasonable evaluation of what the future will hold for you before I decide to place your personal injury claim or suit.

 During this waiting time, you should make every effort to do everything you can to improve your physical condition and to recover from the effects of your accident.
 Do not worry about your lawsuit or your claim; just concentrate on getting well.